Getting in touch with British Airways: official channels brought together by AirHelp

 British Airways customer service channels: an AirHelp summary

-Drawing on information published on British Airways's official website, the airline can be reached through the following customer service channels:
+Drawing on information published on British Airways' official website, the airline can be reached through the following customer service channels:

 • Website: britishairways.com lets passengers manage bookings and check flight status.